0b10001/stealth/README.md

 - Make sure the backend is running before using the frontend for full functionality.
 - Both backend and frontend use `npm` as the package manager.

+---

+## Considerations and Assumptions

+- **Node.js and npm**: It is assumed that Node.js and npm are installed on your system.
+If not, please install them from [nodejs.org](https://nodejs.org/).
+- **Ports**: The backend runs on port 3001 and the frontend on port 5173.
+Ensure these ports are not in use by other applications.
+- **Database**: The backend uses SQLite.
+Ensure that the database file (`users_tasks.db`) is present in the `backend` directory.
+- **Environment Variables**: No additional environment variables are required for basic setup.
+If you need to configure custom settings, refer to the respective configuration files.
+- **Cross-Origin Resource Sharing (CORS)**: The backend is configured to allow CORS requests from the frontend.
+If you change the frontend URL, update the CORS settings in `backend/src/index.ts`.
+- **Dependencies**: All necessary dependencies are listed in the `package.json` files.
+Run `npm install` in both the `backend` and `frontend` directories to install them.
+- **Development vs. Production**: The instructions provided are for development mode.
+For production, build the backend and frontend using the respective build commands.